-The combined B.S./M.S. program allows you to earn two degrees simultaneously and meets the 150-hour requirement for the Certified Public Accountant exam in Texas and many other states.
+The combined B.S./M.S. programs in Accounting or in Accounting and Taxation allow you to earn two degrees simultaneously and meet the 150-hour requirement for the Certified Public Accountant exam in Texas and many other states.
 You can also earn academic credit for an internship.

 Our faculty members include experts in domestic and international financial accounting, taxation, corporate accounting and auditing.

 The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
 33602; telephone 813-769-6500).
-This distinction means it meets or exceeds high standards of excellence in education.
+This distinction means the college meets or exceeds high standards of excellence in education.

 Our Business Leadership Building promotes interaction among students, faculty and industry leaders.
-The building — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
+The building — which has LEED Gold certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.